This Cedarvale couple sued for $2.5 million over a house they claim was designed to look like theirs

 Wood-framed windows were redesigned and painted blue, and T-shaped stone corbels with unique detailing were installed.
 Special wood panels were mounted on select gables.

-“A tremendous about of skill, effort, time, judgment, care (and money) was spent across nearly seven years in terms of designing, architecting and building a unique and beautiful house,” Jason and Jodi Chapnick said in an email through their lawyer.
+“A tremendous amount of skill, effort, time, judgment, care (and money) was spent across nearly seven years in terms of designing, architecting and building a unique and beautiful house,” Jason and Jodi Chapnik said in an email through their lawyer.

 “The events that occurred in relation to the house on Vesta Drive were incredibly distressing.”